 “No two cases are the same and the facts of each case have to be considered in order to assess the merits.”

-During busy times, commercial kitchens are hectic and it is all too easy to for individuals to forget to clear up greasy food or water that have been spilled.
-Slipping accidents in kitchens is a common cause of accidents.
+During busy times, commercial kitchens are hectic and it is all too easy for individuals to forget to clear up greasy food or water that has been spilled.
+Slipping in kitchens is a common cause of accidents.
 Your employer has a duty to ensure that all risks have been assessed and that procedures are in place for such spillages to be cleaned up.

 Injuries suffered as a result of slipping and tripping accidents usually involve fractures or tendon/ligament damage.
 Such injuries are debilitating and can lead to a long period of time spent out of work.